g0dsCookie/imap_labels/README.md

 This is a plugin for roundcube to display imap labels and currently WIP.

+## Features

+* Colorise mails with imap labels with their configured color
+* Add/Edit imap labels that should be shown within roundcube
+* Labels are stored per user in the roundcube database

 ## TODO

-- Add ability to set labels within roundcube
+* Set labels on mails
+* Remove labels from mails
-- Show labels in opened message
+* Show labels in opened message (header)
-- Store flag configuration in database instead of file based
-- Add settings dialog
-- Add shortcuts for (un)setting labels
+* Delete imap labels from roundcube configuration
-- More?
+* More?